playsms/playsms/documents/FAQ.md

 Frequently Asked Questions for playSMS version **1.0-rc2**.

-Question:

-Why is playSMS licensed as GPL version 3?
+1. Who wrote this FAQ?

    Answer:

+   Mostly me, anton.

+2. Why is playSMS licensed as GPL version 3?

+   Answer:

    GPLv3 is one of the open source distribution license, choosing this will force anyone that distributing this software to contribute back when they modify it.

-playSMS users, open source community in general, will gain benefit from applying this distrubution license.
+   I believe playSMS users, open source community in general, will gain benefit from applying this distrubution license.

 ## Login